saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 <p><small>| DURATION | INTEGER | <span className="sauceDBlue">Virtual and Real Devices</span> |</small></p>

-Sets the amount of time, in seconds, a test can wait for the next command to execute on a real device before timing out.
-The default value is 60 seconds and the maximum allowed value is **not** limited for Virtual devices and **is** limited to 90 seconds for Real Devices.
+Sets the amount of time  in seconds.
+If there is no response during this time, the next executed command on the Virtual/Real Device will time out.
+The default value is 60 seconds while the maximum allowed value is not limited for Virtual Devices and is limited to 90 seconds for Real Devices.

 ```java
 MutableCapabilities capabilities = new MutableCapabilities();